yangy2/Sieve-of-Eratosthenes/README.md

 -type "make" with no quotations in terminal to compile the program

 -type "./Problem_6 X" with no quotations and a positive integer instead of X to run

+-X is the input for the Sieve of Eratosthenes